 Course Book Reading List Submissions

+The 2008 Federal Higher Education Opportunity Act (see page 32) requires colleges and universities to publish the cost of required text books, e-books, course packets, lab materials, and materials that students are required to purchase for undergraduate and graduate courses.
 Faculty and staff should submit required and recommended course book reading lists and course packet information for both undergraduate and graduate courses through the Course Book Reading List (CRL) tool.
 The submissions process begins in early April for the fall term, and in early November for the spring term.
 For step-by-step instructions, see the quick reference cards for creating a course reading list and adding the submission status module.
 Questions regarding your course book submission should be directed to Labyrinth Books.
 Technical assistance with the CRL tool should be directed to the Blackboard Office.

 New One-Time-Only (OTO) and New Term Topic Course Proposals